weichen-liao/KeeWeb/README.md

 KeeWeb is a desktop password management solution, you can google it to know about the official software.
 I do this project to realize the main functions of the application.

-you need to install yad in advance: sudo apt-get install -y yad
+Better run it under linux system, you need to install yad in advance: sudo apt-get install -y yad

 run the application by entering command: bash page_login.sh